-All students approved to participate in a semester program off-campus continue enrollment as Dickinson students with the status of "off-campus," and are expected to keep their commitment to participate in an semester program for the full term, and to return to campus following their semester away.
-To return early requires changing status, a process initiated by the Center for Global Study and Engagement.
+All students approved to participate in an academic year/semester program off-campus continue enrollment as Dickinson students with the status of "off-campus," and are expected to keep their commitment to participate in an academic year/semester program for the full term, and to return to campus following their semester or academic year away.
+To extend a stay or to return early requires changing status, a process initiated by the Center for Global Study and Engagement.